Cleans the teeth well & offers more advanced features

 It is at the front of the brush handle where things get a bit busy and you find all the main controls.
 The sides and the rear of the handle are free of such.

 The sides of the handle are a gloss white plastic, with the full rear of the brush being covered in a soft touch white rubber with circular impressions which helps the hand and fingers grip the handle.
-It is much more appealing brush to hold and grip onto compared to models like the Pro 1000 and 3000.
+It is a much more appealing brush to hold and grip onto compared to models like the Pro 1000 and 3000.

 Framed inside the silver/grey oval panel that runs almost the whole length of the handle is the power button, cleaning mode button, cleaning mode icons, Bluetooth and battery status.